Parks and Natural Resources

 Agricultural Land Preservation outside the UGB: Preserve high value farmland outside the current UGB exclusively for farm use.

-Investigate potential changes to state law and Lane Code to limit non-agricultural development on type l and ll soils to protect agricultural
+Investigate potential changes to state law and Lane Code to limit non-agricultural development on type l and ll soils to preserve its agricultural potential.

-Investigate feasibility of amending Land Code zoning regulations to limit non-agricultural development to rural densities, uses and development patterns in order to reduce conflict with existing farm uses.
+Investigate feasibility of amending Lane County code zoning regulations to limit non-agricultural development to rural densities, uses and development patterns in order to reduce conflict with existing farm uses.

-Develop local incentives to support small farm owners in order to preserve a buffer between EFU zoned land and land within the UGB.
+Develop local incentives to support small farm owners in order to preserve a buffer between land zoned for exclusive farm use (EFU) within the UGB.

-Pursue creation of land classification that permanently protects prime farmland adjacent to the current UGB i.e. rural reserves.
+Pursue creation of land classification that permanently protects prime farmland (class 1 and 2 soils) adjacent to the current UGB (i.e. rural reserves).

 Identify publicly owned land operating as open space currently.